amazon-science/fleet2d/README.md

 ```
 export PYTHONPATH=`pwd`
 ```
 Then go back to your original workspace directory (`cd -` should work).
-You're now ready to run the test bed!
+You're now ready to run the simulator!

 ### Run simulation
 To run the simulation using the config file located at `src/f2d/configs/config_simple.yaml` enter the following command from the package home directory: